JamiuAfolabi/autochek/README.md

    This is important for debugging purpose

    #### STEPS
-   - Include necessary database parameters in the [CONFIG](https://github.com/JamiuAfolabi/autochek/blob/main/question_one/config.ini) file
+   - Include necessary database parameters in the [CONFIG](https://github.com/JamiuAfolabi/autochek/blob/main/question_one/config.ini) file.
+POSTGRES_ADDRESS is the IP of the server dockers is running.
    - Startup the [Postgres](https://github.com/JamiuAfolabi/autochek/blob/main/question_one/docker-compose.yml) docker container.

           docker-compose up